Release Notes

 April 2025

-Deprecation Reports
+Deprecation reports

 Following our notice last month regarding Atlassian's REST API search endpoints deprecation that will no longer be available after May 1st 2025, we have introduced a new Deprecation Report.